naluinui/EGGRating/README.md

 ## Credits
-The rating stars are from [RateView](https://github.com/taruntyagi697/RateView). <br>
+- The rating stars are from [RateView](https://github.com/taruntyagi697/RateView).
-The star in the App Icon of an example project is made by [Maxim Basinski](http://www.flaticon.com/authors/maxim-basinski) from www.flaticon.com
+- The star in the App Icon of an example project is made by [Maxim Basinski](http://www.flaticon.com/authors/maxim-basinski) from www.flaticon.com

 ## License